flucoma/flucoma-docs/doc/NoveltySlice.rst

 :control kernelSize:

-   The granularity of the window in which the algorithm looks for change, in samples.
+   The granularity of the window in which the algorithm looks for change, in hops.
 A small number will be sensitive to short term changes, and a large number should look for long term changes.

 :control threshold: